 Cancellation, termination or suspension of the AGREEMENT, in whole or in part.

+Sub-recipient shall permit access to all records of employment, employment advertisements, application forms, and other pertinent data and records by the State Fair Employment Practices and Housing Commission or any other agency of the State of California designated by the State to investigate compliance with this section.

-The Sub-recipient shall include the provisions of this Section in every agreement with its Contractor.
+The Sub-recipient shall include the provisions of this Section in every agreement with its contractor(s).
 The Sub-recipient shall take such action with respect to any such agreement as SRTA, the DOT, or other applicable funding agency may direct as a means of enforcing such provisions, including sanctions for noncompliance.

 Conflict of Interest